tiny-dancer/notes/runiac_origin_story.md.1.md

 Runiac was born to improve the experience developing and deploying infrastructure as code.

-We like to think of it as what expo did for react native, runiac is doing for terraform, arm templates, and other iac.
+We like to think of it as what expo did for react native and what webpack did for front end, runiac is doing for terraform, arm templates, and other iac.

 ### No pipeline code necessary